 In addition, the Company rents certain equipment under agreements treated for financial reporting purposes as capital leases.
 The Company's property under capital leases, which is included in property and equipment on the consolidated balance sheets at December 31, 1998 and 1999, was \$121,000, which is net of accumulated depreciation of \$11,000 and \$17,000, respectively.

-Product Liability

-As a result of their complexity, software products may contain undetected errors or failures when first introduced or as new versions are released.
+Product Liability As a result of their complexity, software products may contain undetected errors or failures when first introduced or as new versions are released.
 There can be no assurance that, despite testing by the Company and testing and use by current and potential customers, errors will not be found in applications after commencement of commercial shipments or, if discovered, that the Company will be able to successfully correct such errors in a timely manner or at all.
-The occurrence of errors and failures in the Company's products could result in loss of or delay in the market acceptance of the Company's applications, and alleviating such errors and failures could require significant expenditure of capital and other resources by the
+The occurrence of errors and failures in the Company's products could result in loss of or delay in the market acceptance of the Company's applications, and alleviating such errors and failures could require significant expenditure of 51 CLARUS CORPORATION AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS--(Continued) December 31, 1997, 1998 and 1999 Company.

-Company.
 The consequences of such errors and failures could have a material adverse effect on the Company's business, results of operations, and financial condition.
+Litigation The Company is subject to claims and litigation related to matters arising in the normal course of business.
+Based on a current assessment of such claims and litigation, management believes that as of December 31, 1999, there are no unasserted, asserted, or pending material litigation or claims against the Company.
+52 ITEM 9.
+CHANGES IN AND DISAGREEMENTS WITH ACCOUNTANTS ON ACCOUNTING AND FINANCIAL DISCLOSURE None.